TechnologyEnhancedLearning/nhse-tel-frontend/docs/installation/installing-with-npm.md

 Some of our components require JavaScript to function properly, others need JavaScript to improve the usability and accessibility.

-You should include NHS.UK frontend JavaScript in your project to ensure that all users can use it successfully.
+You should include NHS.UK frontend TEL JavaScript in your project to ensure that all users can use it successfully.

 Add the following JavaScript to the top of the `<body>` section of your page template: